Braspag/braspag.github.io/_i18n/en/_posts/pagador/2020-02-12-verifycard.md

 language_tabs:
   json: JSON
   shell: cURL
-  html: HTML

 ---

-# Querying Card Data via Zero Auth and BIN Query
+# VerifyCard

-To query data from a card, you need to make a POST on the VerifyCard service.
-VerifyCard consists of two services: Zero Auth and Consulta BIN .
-Zero Auth is a service that identifies whether a card is valid or not, through an operation similar to an authorization, but with a value of $ 0.00.
-Consulta BIN is a service available to Cielo 3.0 customers that returns BIN features such as brand and card type from BIN (first 6 digits of card).
-Both services can be consumed simultaneously through VerifyCard, as shown below.
-It is also possible that the authorization process will be automatically conditioned to a successful return of ZeroAuth.
+**VerifyCard** is composed of two services: *Zero Auth* and *Consulta BIN*.

+**Zero Auth** is a service that identifies whether a card is valid or not, through an operation similar to an authorization, but with a value of $ 0.00.<br/>**Consulta BIN** is a service that uses a card's BIN (first 6 digits of a card) to return features such as brand and card type.
+It is available to Cielo 3.0 customers.

+Both services can be consumed simultaneously through VerifyCard.
+It is also possible to condition the authorization process to automatically follow a successful return of ZeroAuth.
 To enable this flow, please contact our support team.

+To query data from a card, send a request through the POST HTTP verb to the VerifyCard service, as in the example:

 ## Request

-<aside class="request"><span class="method get">POST</span> <span class="endpoint">/v2/verifycard</span></aside>
+<aside class="request"><span class="method post">POST</span> <span class="endpoint">/v2/verifycard</span></aside>

 ```json
 {